MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/SetupWorkflow/how-to-restrict-and-allow-usage-of-a-record.md

   - "sv-se"
 ---
 # How to: Restrict and Allow Usage of a Record
 If you want to restrict a record from being used in certain activities, for example, until the record has been approved, you can incorporate two workflow responses in a workflow that controls the usage of the record.
 One workflow response will restrict usage of the record as defined by the workflow event and conditions.
 Another workflow response will allow usage of the record as defined by the workflow event and conditions.
-Two responses exist in the generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] for this purpose: **Restrict usage of a record.** and **Allow usage of a record.**.
+Two responses exist in the generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)]--> for this purpose: **Restrict usage of a record.** and **Allow usage of a record.**.
 For more information, see Workflow Templates.

 > [!NOTE]
->  The generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] offers support for restricting a record from being posted, from being exported as a payment, and from being printed as a check.
+>  The generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)]--> offers support for restricting a record from being posted, from being exported as a payment, and from being printed as a check.
 To support other restrictions, a Microsoft partner must customize the application code.

 > [!NOTE]
 >  The workflow functionality to restrict and allow records from being used is not related to the functionality to block item, customer, and vendor records from being posted.
 For more information, see Blocked.